-Dr Heather Williams is a Lecturer in the Defence Studies Department and Centre for Science and Security Studies (CSSS).
-She is an Associate Fellow at the Royal United Services Institute (RUSI), a Senior Associate Fellow at the European Leadership Network and serves on the Wilton Park Advisory Council.
+Dr Heather Williams is currently a visiting fellow at the Harvard Kennedy School Project on Managing the Atom until summer 2022.
+From 2020-2021 she was a Stanton Nuclear Security Fellow at the Massachusetts Institute of Technology Security Studies Program.
+She is a Senior Lecturer in the Defence Studies Department and Centre for Science and Security Studies (CSSS).
+She is also an Associate Fellow at the Royal United Services Institute (RUSI), a Senior Associate Fellow at the European Leadership Network and serves on the Wilton Park Advisory Council.
 She serves on the boards of the Nonproliferation Review and the UK Project on Nuclear Issues (PONI).
 From 2018-2019, Dr Williams served as Specialist Advisor to the House of Lords International Relations Committee inquiry into the Nuclear Non-Proliferation Treaty and Disarmament.

 Heather is also an adjunct Research Staff Member in the Strategy, Forces, and Resources Division of the Institute for Defense Analyses in Alexandria, Virginia, where she has worked since 2008 on U.S. nuclear policy.
 Until January 2015, Heather was a Research Fellow on Nuclear Weapons Policy at Chatham House and led research on the Nuclear Non-Proliferation Treaty and the Humanitarian Impacts of Nuclear Weapons Initiative.
 She has a PhD from the Department of War Studies at King's College London, a BA in International Relations and Russian Studies from Boston University, and an MA in Security Policy Studies from The George Washington University.